 and have grown up hunting and trapping all types of animals.

-Spring hunts are conducted from a drive in base camp.
-Camps
+hunts are conducted from a drive in base camp.
+You will be staying in

 have several active baits per hunter throughout the entire bear